astoeckel/led-controller/README.md

 ![Assembled PCBs (two stacked together)](doc/photo.jpg)

-This repository contains the schematics and Gerber files for a four channel high power LED constant current source with integrated 12-bit PWM dimmer.
-The circuit is entirely built from easily sourceable through-hole components, and the two-layer PCB can be cheaply manufactured (expect about $15 for ten boards, excl. shipping, total cost of one board will be about $20, with high precision trimmer potentiometers and the AVR microcontroller being the most expensive parts).
+This repository contains the schematics and Gerber files for a four-channel high power LED constant current source with integrated 12-bit PWM dimmer.
+The circuit is built entirely from easily sourceable through-hole components, and the two-layer PCB can be cheaply manufactured (expect about $15 for ten boards, excl. shipping, total cost of one board will be about $20, with high precision trimmer potentiometers and the ATmega88 AVR microcontroller being the most expensive parts).

 ## Specifications